 Reo only recently saw his family, since divided by radiation evacuations.
 The beautiful dog is temporarily sheltered in Fukushima with JEARS staff and help from Kinship Circle volunteers.
 Photo (C) Kinship Circle, Japan Quake 2011

 Princess and her two kittens are now clear-eyed and adoptable.
-Rescued with eye herpes, the cats recovered under care of JEARS and Kinship Circle at Club Lohas in Inawashiro, Fukushima — two rented rooms and hotel grounds that have provided interim shelter since May.
+Rescued with eye herpes, the cats recovered under care of JEARS and Kinship Circle at Club Lohas in Inawashiro, Fukushima.
 Photo (C) Kinship Circle, Japan Quake 2011

 Jesse rests in the crook of Judy Howland’s (JEARS) elbow.
 A kitten born in a vacated radiation hot zone, Jesse and two more litter-mates gained weight, while another two kittens perished from unknown causes.
 Photo (C) Kinship Circle, Japan Quake 2011

-Shiba Inu mix Michi lugs her "woobie" even when walked.
-JEARS’ Selena Hoy is always ready with a replacement, as the wee warrior is inconsolable without her rawhide!
+Shiba Inu mix Michi lugs her "woobie" everywhere!
+JEARS’ Selena Hoy keeps replacements on hand, as the wee warrior is inconsolable without her rawhide.
 Though available for foster, JEARS thinks Michi has a person who might still be searching.
 Photo (C) Kinship Circle, Japan Quake 2011

 People-friendly King, abandoned or lost in the disaster, nears the end of a mandatory 4-month hold, with no trace of the humans who once cared for him.
 Photo (C) Kinship Circle, Japan Quake 2011